Stool Color Changes (cont.)

 Light-colored white or clay-colored stools

 White or clay colored stool are often seen with liver or biliary tract diseases.
-Lack of bile which gives stool its brown color leaves the poop appearing pale.
+Lack of bile which gives stool its brown color leaves it appearing pale.

 Maroon colored stools are often due to bleeding in the GI tract.
 Classically, the source of bleeding for black tarry stools is the upper GI tract (esophagus, stomach, duodenum), while the colon is the source for bright red blood.
 Maroon stools may arise from the small intestine (jejunum, ileum) and proximal colon, but these are not hard and fast rules.
 How bright the red color is depends not only upon the location of bleeding, but also how quickly the blood moves through the intestine.
 The faster the stool moves through the GI tract, the brighter red the color.
 This can be an emergency situation.